aerospike/avs-client-python/README.md

-# Aerospike Proximus Vector Client Python
+# Aerospike Vector Client Python
-Python client for Aerospike Proximus VectorDB
+Python client for Aerospike VectorDB

 ## Prerequisites
  - Python 3.8 or higher
  - pip version 9.0.1 or higher
- - Proximus and Aerospike clusters running.
-See [Proximus server](https://github.com/citrusleaf/proximus/tree/main/server#aerospike-proximus-server)
+ - Aerospike VectorDB and Aerospike clusters running.

 ## Using the client from your application using pip